 Each bill will allow payment to be made by monthly instalments on the 1st of the month and at least 14 days will be allowed before the first instalment is due.

-In circumstances where your payments have been brought up to date but you later miss an instalment, you will be sent a Final Notice and the balance for the year will be come due in full.
-Again, we can take Court action to enforce payment of the debt.
+If your payments are brought up to date but you then miss an instalment, you will be sent a Final Notice and the balance for the year will be come due in full.
+Again, we may have to take court action to enforce payment of the debt.